I had been meaning to draught-proof the windows for ages.

 During the workshop, myself and the other practitioners, fitted secondary glazing to the living room bay window.

 The process, in essence, is very simple but every window has its anomalies which are hard to explain.
-For example, some parts of the frames stood proud of others and none of the bay windows were square as the house had moved over time.
+For example, some parts of the frames stood proud of others and none of the bay windows was square as the house had moved over time.

 I understand things best by actually doing them and I was then able to finish most of the rest of the windows in the house myself over the weekend.
 I then had a bit of help from Simon on the upstairs bay while we discussed ideas for draught-proofing the loft.